jupyter/notebook/README.md

 Technically speaking, `jupyterlab-classic` reuses **many** of the existing plugins for JupyterLab (notebook, toolbar), and also supports pre-built (federated) third-party extensions using the new distribution system added in 3.0.
 That way, extensions built for JupyterLab should also be compatible with `jupyterlab-classic`, as long as they can be added to the application shell provided by JupyterLab Classic.

-### Relation to other Jupyter frontends
+## Relation to other Jupyter frontends

-Jupyterlab-classic is an alternative frontend built using the latest Jupyter lab components, that is _similar_ to the classic Jupyter notebook UI.
-Below is a short description of where it stands when compared with other Jupyter UI projects.
+Jupyterlab Classic is an alternative frontend built using the latest JupyterLab components, with the look and feel of the Classic Jupyter Notebook UI.
+Below is a short comparison to know where it stands when compared to other Jupyter UI projects:

-- Jupyter notebook - Classic frontend, classic notebook server.
+- Classic Jupyter Notebook - Classic frontend, classic notebook server.
-- nbclassic - Classic frontend, new jupyter server.
+- NBClassic - Classic frontend, new Jupyter Server.

-- Jupyter lab - Jupyterlab frontend, classic notebook server.
-Extensions might not be compatible with classic Jupyter notebook since it is built with different components.
-With version 3.0 onwards, it uses the new jupyter server and supports federated extensions that don't need to be rebuilt on the client side.
+- JupyterLab - Jupyterlab frontend, new Jupyter Server (or Classic Notebook Server).
+Extensions are not compatible with the Classic Jupyter Notebook since it is built with different components.
+With version 3.0 onwards, it uses the new Jupyter Server and supports federated extensions that don't need to be rebuilt on the end-user machine.
-- Jupyterlab-classic - Classic-like frontend built with jupyterlab components, otherwise consistent with the latest version of Jupyterlab.
-Extensions built for Jupyterlab should work as long as the components they depend on are part of this classic interface.
+- Jupyterlab Classic - JupyterLab frontend built with JupyterLab components, with the look and feel of the Classic Notebook.
+Consistent with the latest version of Jupyterlab.
+Extensions built for Jupyterlab should work as long as the components they depend on are part of this classic interface (for install JupyterLab Classic doesn't have the `left`, `right` and `bottom` areas).

 ## Prior art